team23ctf/writeups/metactf2021/Looking Inwards/Looking Inwards.md

 </details>

 ## Learning Takeaways
 We can use introspection in order to discover endpoints of a GraphQL API.
-GraphQL APIs can disable introspection and it is recommended practice for production.
+GraphQL APIs can disable introspection and it is a recommended practice for production.
 Well-made documentation is preferred.
 Python is a powerful tool for completing GraphQL challenges in the future.